Transcranial Magnetic Stimulation as a Treatment of Depression and Other Psychiatric/Neurologic Disorders

 High frequency rTMS of the left DLPFC for Treatment-Resistant Depression (TRD)

-The largest study (23 study sites) included in the meta-analysis was a double blind multicenter trial with 325 TRD patients randomized to daily sessions of high frequency active or sham rTMS (Monday to Friday for 6 weeks) of the left dorsolateral prefrontal cortex (DLPFC).
+There is a large body of evidence for the use of rTMS in the treatment of depression.
+The largest study (23 study sites) to date is included in the meta-analysis was a double blind multicenter trial with 325 TRD patients randomized to daily sessions of high frequency active or sham rTMS (Monday to Friday for 6 weeks) of the left dorsolateral prefrontal cortex (DLPFC).
 (7) Treatment-resistant depression was defined as failure of at least one adequate course of antidepressant treatment.
 Patients had failed an average of 1.6 treatments in the current episode, with approximately half of the study population failing to benefit from at least 2 treatments.
 Loss to follow-up was similar in the 2 groups, with 301 (92.6%) patients completing at least one post-baseline assessment and an additional 8% of patients from both groups dropping out before the 4-week assessment.
 Intent-to-treat (ITT) analysis showed a trend favoring the active rTMS group in the primary outcome measure (2 points on the Montgomery-Asberg Depression Rating Scale [MADRS]; p = 0.057) and a modest (2-point) but significant improvement over sham treatment on the HAM-D. The authors reported that after 6 weeks of treatment the subjects in the active rTMS group were more likely to have achieved remission than the sham controls (14% vs. 5% respectively), although this finding is limited by loss-to-follow-up.